How-To Guide: Collecting Amazon Sales Tax

 - Click Settings > Tax Settings.

 - Choose to View/Edit your tax collection and shipping/packaging obligations settings.

-Very quickly, your first sales tax filing due date will roll around.
-You need to remit the amount of sales tax you’ve collected in each state – and file a return.
+Wondering how to file tax for Amazon sales?
+You’ll need to remit the amount of sales tax you’ve collected in each state, and file a return.